 DIY Klutzy Witch Decoration

 |[Source: Jennifer Perkins/HouseBeautiful.com]||Witch's Broom||Adult Witch Shoes||Purple Striped Stockings||Witch Hat|

-Looking to turn your old witch costume into an upcycled Halloween decoration?
-You'll only need a few basic witch accessories and some pool noodles, along with your imagination!
+Are you looking to turn your old witch costume into an upcycled Halloween decoration?
+You'll only need a few common witch accessories and some pool noodles, along with your imagination!
 Slip the stockings over the pool noodles and glue the "legs" into a pair of black, pointy-toed witch shoes.
-Then pose them inside of a hay bale, bush or wherever you want!
+Then pose them inside a hay bale, bush or wherever you want!
 Have a broom and hat strewn about to add to the silly chaos of your clumsy witch Halloween decor.

 DIY Halloween Wreath Ideas

 |Example Halloween Wreath||Spider Web with Spiders||Decorative Black Ribbon Bow||Bag of 12 Mini Skulls||Ghost Flower Bouquet|

 Everyone is familiar with Christmas wreaths, but Halloween wreaths are a great way to make your home entryway spooky.
 While there are options for buying a Halloween wreath, they're also tons of fun to create and customize.
 You can start with a basic foam base, a twisted twig wreath or even pool noodles!
 Once you have your wreath base, break out your glue gun and attach Halloween items like miniature skulls, spiderwebs, creepy flowers, ribbons, or whatever strikes your fancy.
 You can even put an old plastic mask in the center if it works with your Halloween wreath's aesthetic!

 |800 sq. ft.
 Spider Web||Spider Decorations||Bat Decorations||5" Crow Prop|